microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/externalconnection-put-items.md

 ## Request body

-In the request body, supply a JSON representation of an [externalItem](../resources/externalitem.md) object.
+In the request body, supply a JSON representation of an [externalItem](../resources/externalitem.md) or [externalFile](../resources/externalfile.md) object.

 ## Response